 - Sledders in Idaho are at high risk of being lost, injured or killed in avalanches.

-- Already this winter (2013-2014), one snowmobile rider was killed and another buried and injured due to avalanches.
+- During a recent winter, one snowmobile rider was killed and another buried and injured due to avalanches.

 - Each year snowmobile accidents lead to approximately 200 deaths and 14,000 injuries nationwide.

 Am I Required to Carry Snowmobile Insurance in Idaho?